How the 747-400 fits into the 747 story

 Why it branches from the family

-The 747-400 is treated as the representative branch because it captures the winglet-equipped long-range version most people mean when they say 747.
+The 747-400 stands out within the Boeing 747 family because it captures the winglet-equipped long-range version most people mean when they say 747.

 Fact rows